PastyPurpleTrolls/game-contest-server/documentation/creator/referee.md

 Referees may be uploaded as is, or in a `.zip` file that contains the referee and a makefile.

+###Makefile option

-The makefile should implement three actions: manager, run, and contest.
+The makefile should implement two actions: run, and contest.
 For example, a Python referee might have a makefile like this:

 ```makefile
 .PHONY: run contest manager clean